korur/page/content/authors/admin/_index.md

 - Visitors
 ---

-Every business generates data, and in most cases, they underestimate the value of it.
-We are helping companies at all levels to learn how to use their data and **make better decisions.**
+We generate data everyday, how we can use it in the best possible way that improves our business decisions?
+We help companies to make most out of their their data and **make better decisions.**

-First level is **Guidance.**

-You want to learn about the tools that can help you understand and benefit from data.
-We help you identify the real value of your data and guide you to our recommened solutions.

-Second level is **Solutions.**
+**Better Data generation and Analytics**

-We **connect** your **business to the latest Data Science technologies.** Starting from how to generate, handle and store your data to creation of analytical tools.
-All you need to do is generate business insights with **a few clicks.**
+We guide you starting from how to generate, handle and store your data to creation of analytical tools.

-Third level is **Optimization & Automation.**
+**Reduce manual tasks**

+With our analytical solutions reduce the manual work.
+Automate tasks so you can focus on generating business insights with our **custom apps.**

+**Custom solutions**

+We provide custom solutions which best fit in your workflow.
 We optimize your existing tools, expand and automate them.
-We provide you alternative solutions to expand bottlenecks you face.
-Robotic process automation which is basically the opposite of manual work can help you reduce time on many tasks.
+We provide alternative solutions to the bottlenecks you face.

-We build tools that make your life easier.
+Let's build tools that drive you to better decisions.

-* Automation
-* Analytics
+* Data annotation tools
-* Prediction / Statistics / Machine learning / AI
+* Consultance on Prediction / Statistics / Machine learning / AI
 * Text mining / Web scraping / Natural language processing
 * Customized analytical tools

 Want to find out more?
-Please contact: serdar.korur@gmail.com or +48576537764 for a chat.
+Please contact: serdar.korur@dataatomic.com or +48576537764 for a chat.

 ![](/img/turbina_z.gif)